Impacts of Our Work

 Centre For International Law

-International law, with its set of rules established through treaty or custom, is the key to stable international relations, collective security, and sustainable development.
+International law, with its set of rules established through treaty or custom, is the key to stable international relations, collective security and sustainable development.
 When international law is not respected, growing insecurity and inequalities, as well as attacks on the rule of law, become the norm.
-Following decades of efforts to expand the reach and content of international law through multilateralism, international law is now challenged by global power shifts and rising nationalism.

 Centre for Comparative Law